Our daily experience is shaped by just a handful of senses.

-All of these interactions provide a wealth of basic and applied questions to investigate.
-By learning more about how organisms communicate, my goal is to develop innovative solutions for pest control and conservation purposes.
+By learning more about how organisms communicate, my goal is to develop innovative solutions for agricultural and forest pest control and conservation.